Identity document: Argentina

+Manufactured using laser technology on polycarbonate, a durable material, the new document has up-to-date physical security features to enhance visual verification and prevent counterfeiting.

 Brazil

 In Brazil, at the age of 18, all Brazilian citizens are supposed to be issued a cédula de identidade (ID card), usually known by its number, the Registro Geral (RG), Portuguese for "General Registry".
 The cards are needed to obtain a job, to vote, and to use credit cards.
 Foreigners living in Brazil have a different kind of ID card.
 Since the RG is not unique, being issued in a state-basis, in many places the CPF (the Brazilian revenue agency's identification number) is used as a replacement.
 The current Brazilian driver's license contains both the RG and the CPF, and as such can be used as an identification card as well.

 There are plans in course to replace the current RG system with a new Documento Nacional de Identificação (National Identification Document), which will be electronic (accessible by a mobile application) and national in scope, and to change the current ID card to a new smartcard.